RidaSaghir/Active-Learning-through-Interaction-with-Model-Representations/README.md

 ### `/annotate`
 **GET** &  **POST**
 Receives a list of filenames and indices for which user annotations are requested.

-### `/human_annotations`
-**POST**
-Fetches the current list of files with human annotations.
-(TO BE SENT VIA FRONTEND).
 ---

 ### `/plot`